mukundathmaram014/g-assist-LaunchPad-plugin/README.md

 hey launchpad, create mode called gaming for apps steam, chrome, and discord
 ```

 G-Assist will create a new "gaming" mode using the currently running Steam, Chrome, and Discord.
-Make sure these apps are already running when you do this command otherwise it will not work
+Make sure these apps are already running when you do this command otherwise it will not work.

 Launch a Mode

 Say or type:

 ```text